 Bill lives alone and generally manages to live independently.
 However, his family started to notice the occasional lapse in judgement and suspected the onset of Dementia.While visiting her father one evening, Bill's daughter Katherine noticed he had left the oven on with his meal still inside and became concerned that he was at risk of accidentally starting a fire.
 Worse still, Katherine couldn't be sure that he would respond to his current smoke alarm as it seemed he had disregarded his kitchen timer, despite taking it through to the living room with him.
-Katherine arranged the installation of an Assistive Technology Smoke Detector in her father's hallway and now feels reassured that the Support Centre would arrange immediate assistance in the event of a fire.
+Katherine arranged the installation of an Assistive Technology Smoke Detector in her father's hallway and now feels reassured that the call centre would arrange immediate assistance in the event of a fire.

 Arthur is a heavy smoker.
 He asked his friend to remove the smoke alarm that was already installed in his flat as he got sick of it sounding every time he wanted a cigarette.Arthur has been known to fall asleep with a lit cigarette and although he has woken up to find patches of the carpet beginning to smoulder, he has thankfully never had a serious fire break out.

 Following a visit from a Home Safety Advisor at the Fire Service, Arthur agreed to the installation of a Heat Detector.
 This doesn't sound when he is smoking, but would alert the call centre in the event that a fire was started.

 Sarah lives alone and is growing increasingly concerned about the amount she is paying out for her gas and electricity.

 Sarah's friend Edith visits from time to time and was shocked to find the property so cold last time she visited Sarah.
 After asking her why it was so cold, Sarah told her that she had worked out she could save a little bit of money if she didn't use her central heating during the Winter months.